 Safer Internet Day Ambassador Programme

-For Safer Internet Day 2018, Webwise, in partnership with the Irish Second-Level Students Union (ISSU), ran a peer-led training programme involving over 80 teens from across Ireland.
-The SID Ambassador Programme was designed and led by Webwise Youth Panellists and ISSU members.
+Webwise runs a peer-led training programme involving teens from across Ireland.
+The SID Ambassador Programme was designed and led by Webwise Youth Panellists.
 It encourages and supports post-primary students to address the issue of cyberbullying and other areas in internet safety by leading awareness-raising campaigns in their clubs, schools, and communities.
-Webwise provided online (webinars) and offline training to the youth ambassadors to empower them to lead safer internet campaigns in their schools.
+Webwise provides training to the youth ambassadors to empower them to lead safer internet campaigns in their schools.
 The aim is to make Safer Internet Day a success in communities and schools across Ireland.
-80 teens from across Ireland received training in Facebook HQ in January 2018 and went on to lead and run workshops and campaigns in their own schools and communities for Safer Internet Day 2018.

 Be in Ctrl